Shoprenter/sr-api-docs/development/api/10_custom_api_clients.md

 # Shop Custom API Clients

 If you only need access to the API of a specific shop, there's no need to develop a full app for the platform.
-Instead, the shop administrator can create an API client for you and give you it's credentials to use.
+Instead, the shop administrator can create an API client for you via the shop’s admin interface and provide you its credentials.

 ## Client permissions